future-web/reactivation/README.md

 ## Why

-Why use this over the mighty `create-react-app` (CRA)? you may want to use either, but the aim of this baseline is to provide a simplistic, extensible base that has a more specialised purpose than CRA could even provide.
+Why use this over the mighty `create-react-app` (CRA)? you may want to use either, but the aim of this baseline is to provide a simplistic, extensible base that has a more specialized purpose than CRA could ever provide.

 Specifically we already: